grantg012/ECE437-shared-code/Readme.md

   useful when a student's CPU executed instruction in a different order than the simulator.

 Files from Spring 2021 semester.
-NGL, as or writing I don't remember all this is, will integrate right off the bat, but it should be pretty close.
+NGL, as of writing I don't remember if all this will integrate right off the bat, but it should be pretty close.